BabatundeOnabajo/WatchKit-App-for-IP2Location.IO/README.md

 # Description of each file in this repository

 # Instructions
+Playground files are files that run in "Playgrounds", a feature of Xcode that enables you to quickly execute code without the need to run or compile a full-built app or project.
+Playgrounds are extremely helpful when wanting to see the effect of a particular line(s) of code.
+They are particularly relevant here as IP2Location.IO does not feature Swift in their examples.
 ### IP2LocationResponse2.playground
 In order to use this program, please follow the instructions below: